arkency/posts/posts/2017-09-27-one-simple-trick-to-make-event-sourcing-click.md

 At this point you may have figured out that `event_store` dependency that we constantly pass as an argument belongs more to the infrastructure layer than to a domain and business.

-What if something above passed a list of events first (so we could build a state).
+What if something above passed a list of events first so we could rebuild the state?.
 After an aggregate action happened we could provide a list of domain events to be published:

 ```ruby
 class Product